 John Doe is having issues with his landlord.
 Facing eviction, John turns to ESAD Intl. for assistance.
 John wants his 120# German Sheppard Dog approved.
 Since there's no disability, he was denied.

 Emotional support animal letter for travel

 An emotional support animal provides comfort to support a customer’s diagnosed mental or emotional disorder.
 Emotional support animals need not have specific training for that function.
 All must be trained to behave appropriately in a public setting.
-Acceptable ESAD emotional support animals are limited to dogs and cats.
+Acceptable ESAD Intl. emotional support animals are limited to dogs and cats.
 Your animal must behave appropriately in a public environment.